How to Pick Outsiders in Horse Racing

 Look at Overall Form, Not Recent Form

-When bookmakers price races up, they always look at recent form and look at horses who have shown something in their most recent races.
+When bookmakers price races up, they always look at recent form and look at horses who have shown something in their most recent races (read this – horse racing form analysis).
 If a horse has won a race recently, that horse is likely to be among the favorites to win the upcoming race, as are those that have run well, and been running well for the past few runs.
 However, when you are looking for an outsider that is in with a chance of winning, you need to look at the overall form picture, and not just what has happened recently.

-This is the sort of thing you will need to do if you want to start backing horses that are outsiders with success, you need to find horses who may be on their way to bouncing back, and who have the form to do so.
+This is the sort of thing you will need to do if you want to start backing a horse that are outsider with success, you need to find horse who may be on their way to bouncing back, and who have the form to do so.
 This is how to pick outsiders in horse racing.

 Look For a Change in Circumstances